If you would like to purchase 12″ graph paper from Amazon, click here.

 Learn how drafting/drawing quilt blocks can help you complete your quilt project.
+Check out the video below and links to other videos at the bottom of this page.

 NOTE: to enlarge the video, click the PLAY button, then click the full-screen icon at the bottom right of the video.